IonicaBizau/pixel-white-bg/README.md

-> Set white background color for a pixel.
+> Set white background color for a single pixel.